nlgandnlu/ZHIHU-16K/README.md

 #### Data preprocessing

+Move constructor_graph.py to the same directory in the entire data folder and:

 python construct_graph.py

 The features required by the gnn module are processed and saved in edge/ (structural information) and feature/ (node ​​feature information)